When we asked our Argentinian friends in preparation for our quest for authentic food in Argentina:

 Francis Mallmann On Fire: Cooking and The Seven Fires

-Given that Argentina is famous for its beef, we asked Francis to share with us his world renowned open-fire approach to cooking.
+Given that Argentina is famous for its beef, we asked Francis to share with us his world-renowned approach to cooking with the fire and the Argentinian grilling experience.

 Francis was very humble and told us, “I didn’t invent anything.
 I just took up the tools of the gauchos and the natives.
 I improved some things, but I didn’t invent any recipes.
 Everything I know and do is in my collective memory from birth or before that.”